 Onan Kainoa Satoshi Masaoka was born in Hilo, the seat of Hawaii County, on October 27, 1977.
 He is of Yonsei heritage (the great-grandchildren of Japanese immigrants), although he also has Chinese, Portuguese, and Hawaiian ancestry.i His father, Milton Masaoka, worked with the Board of Water Supply.
-His mother, Elizabeth, was a custodian at Kalanianaole Elementary School.ii
+His mother, Elizabeth (née Lee Loy), was a custodian at Kalanianaole Elementary School.ii

 Hawaii has enjoyed a strong baseball culture since the 19th century, driven in large part by its Japanese population.
 Hilo was no exception.
 In his book Asian Pacific Americans and Baseball, author Joel Franks wrote, “In 1912, some Hilo residents complained that Nikkei on the island had transformed a local cemetery into a baseball diamond.”iii A study of Americans of Japanese Ancestry (AJA) in Hawaii, From Bentō to Mixed Plate, described the scene around a decade or two later.
 “Competition in the prestigious Hilo Commercial League was so intense that companies often hired young men on the basis of their baseball talent.
 The Hilo Senior Baseball League was another highly competitive league.”iv As was true elsewhere in the islands, sugar plantations also fostered the sport.

-The most advanced pro player from Hilo before Masaoka was Richard “Dick” DeSa, who pitched in Japan from 1961 to 1965.
-DeSa, which is a Portuguese surname, was also the maiden name of Onan Masaoka’s paternal grandmother.v As of 2011 there had been only one other big leaguer born on the Big Island, pitcher Brandon Villafuerte (91 games from 2000 to 2004).
-Yet while Villafuerte maintained ties to Hawaii, he moved to California at the age of 7.vi Thus, Masaoka’s background remains unique – at least as of 2011.
+The most advanced pro player from Hilo before Masaoka was Richard “Dick” DeSa (uncle of Joe DeSa), who pitched in Japan from 1961 to 1965.
+DeSa, which is a Portuguese surname, was also the maiden name of Onan Masaoka’s paternal grandmother.v The next big leaguer born on the Big Island was pitcher Brandon Villafuerte (91 games from 2000 to 2004).
+Yet while Villafuerte maintained ties to Hawaii, he moved to California at the age of 7.vi Thus, Masaoka’s background remained unique for a long time.
 Infielder Brandon Chaves, a Hilo High grad like Dick DeSa, made it as high as Triple-A in 2009.
-Another Hilo infielder, Kolten Wong, became the first-round draft pick of the St. Louis Cardinals in 2011.
+Another Hilo infielder, Kolten Wong, made it to the majors in 2013.

 Masaoka looked up to his father as an example of diligence.
 The same was true of his older brother, Eldon, who went from being a backup linebacker in high school to an all-star in the Big Island Interscholastic Federation and then to college football.
 In 2003, Onan said, “I learned from Eldon that nothing is impossible, if you focus and work hard.”vii